 Don’t miss the nearby Corinth Museum, housing an impressive collection of antiquities unearthed from the ancient city’s ruins.
 Some of the antiquities, including superb Roman mosaics.

-Return to port in time for lunch where one of the most interesting Private Shore Trip in Greece ends.
+Return to port in time for lunch where one of the most interesting Private Shore Trips in Greece ends.